-- 1. Gas pumps can be driven by CO2, mixed gas, Nitrogen (from the gas supply system), or compressed air (from a compressor). - Ensure the equilibrium gas pressure to the container has been calculated (see section 8) and set first before setting the gas pump drive pressure. - 3.
+- 1. Gas pumps can be driven by CO2, mixed gas, Nitrogen (from the gas supply system), or compressed air (from a compressor). - 2.
+Ensure the equilibrium gas pressure to the container has been calculated (see section 8) and set first before setting the gas pump drive pressure. - 3.
 Set the gas pump pressure at the minimum operating pressure e.g. 10psi. - 4.
 Fully open any flow controller (if fitted) to give optimum flow. - 5.
-Check the dispense speed and adjust the gas pump pressure as required to attain the speed as per brand owners specification.
-Adjust flow controller (where fitted) to fine tune the speed. - 6.
-The gas pump should only have enough pressure to dispense the product at the correct speed. - 7.
-Note: when multiple taps are operated simultaneously from a single pump the dispense speed of each point will drop.
+Check the dispense speed and adjust the gas pump pressure as required to attain the speed as per brand owners' specification. - 6.
+Adjust flow controller (where fitted) to fine tune the speed. - 7.
+The gas pump should only have enough pressure to dispense the product at the correct speed.